BlackArch/wordlistctl/README.md

              - h to show options
-  -d <dir>   - wordlists base directory (default: /usr/share/wordlists) -s <regex> - wordlist to search using <regex> in base directory
+  -d <dir>   - wordlists base directory (default: /usr/share/wordlists) -s <regex> - wordlist to search using <regex> in base directory -S <str>   - wordlist to search using str in sites

 misc: